iotaledger/iota-sdk/README.md

 ## Features

-- **Wallet module**: The `wallet` module in the iota-sdk provides high-level functions for managing accounts, generating addresses, creating transactions, and interacting with the Shimmer network.
+- **Wallet module**: The `wallet` module in the IOTA SDK provides high-level functions for managing accounts, generating addresses, creating transactions, and interacting with the Shimmer network.
 It offers a user-friendly interface for developers to build applications on the Shimmer network.

-- **Client module**: The `client` module in the iota-sdk offers low-level functions that allow you to have fine-grained control over their interactions with Shimmer nodes.
+- **Client module**: The `client` module in the IOTA SDK offers low-level functions that allow you to have fine-grained control over their interactions with Shimmer nodes.
 It provides access to the underlying API endpoints and enables advanced operations such as custom message construction and direct communication with the network.

-- **Python and Node.js Bindings**: The iota-sdk includes bindings for Python and Node.js, which allow you to use the SDK in your preferred programming language.
+- **Python and Node.js Bindings**: The IOTA SDK includes bindings for Python and Node.js, which allow you to use the SDK in your preferred programming language.
 These bindings provide seamless integration with existing Python and Node.js projects, enabling cross-platform compatibility and flexibility.